 More than 600,000 calls are made annually to European national poison centres.

-Companies must submit chemical safety data of consumer products by 1st Jan 2020.
+Companies must submit chemical safety data of consumer and professional use products from 1st Jan 2021.

 Companies shipping chemicals worldwide need to keep up to date with the changing regulations, and different regions or countries have their own specific registration / notification requirements that companies must adhere to.